 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-Following is the minimum rating required by the California Government Code, the District's investment policy, or debt agreements, and the actual rating as of the year-end for each investment type.
+Investments in the County Treasury are not required to be rated.